qwertie/LoycCore/collections/alists-part3.md

 ## Download!

-I am happy to announce a new NuGet package called "LoycCore" which includes all the variants of `AList` as well as other data structures (including `DList`) and various other handy stuff, including most of the stuff I have published articles about in the past.
+I am happy to announce a new NuGet package called <s>LoycCore</s> - now called Loyc.Collections - which includes all the variants of `AList` as well as other data structures (including `DList`) and various other handy stuff.
 I also created a [new web site for Loyc Core](http://core.loyc.net).